golang-leipzig/golang-leipzig.github.io/content/posts/meetup-41-wrapup.md

 Hybrid Meetup #41 took place [2024-02-27](https://www.meetup.com/leipzig-golang/events/298066352) at [Basislager Leipzig](https://www.basislager.co/).
-We looked at some updates in [Go 1.22](https://golang.org/doc/go1.22), especially the sharing bug fix in for [loops](https://go.dev/wiki/LoopvarExperiment) and the enhanced routing pattern.
+We reviewed some updates in [Go 1.22](https://golang.org/doc/go1.22), especially the sharing bug fix in for [loops](https://go.dev/wiki/LoopvarExperiment) and the enhanced routing pattern.

-## Go tools for LLM
+## Go tools for [genai](https://en.wikipedia.org/wiki/Generative_artificial_intelligence) models

-There is no shortage of tooling and applications for LLM and generative AI in general, and increasingly, these tools abstract the model access away to you can use remote or local models with the same code.
+There is no shortage of tooling and applications for LLM and generative AI in general, and increasingly, these tools abstract the model access away to you can use remote or local models with the same code (and easily switch between different providers).

 We also briefly looked at [lingoose](https://lingoose.io/), a lightweight LLM framework, which offers some wrappers around common tasks for generative AI